jboyce1/ppsCTF/classes/HashHound/HashHound.md

 step3: open the text file and search (ctrl+f) the needle you are looking for
 step4: open the file and find the flag

-For more informaiton on the functions: man find
+For more informaiton on the find functions, read the manual: man find
-man

 **Download Practice Files**:
 📥 [Practice 1](./Needle%20in%20the%20Hayloft%20Practice/2%20Needle%20in%20the%20Hayloft%20(practice%201).zip)